Operations Manager Resume Examples (Text Format)

 Key Skills

-- An understanding of financial and budget management
+- Financial and budget management

 - Business and data analysis